 The Guidelines for Essential Services, Personnel, and Facilities in Specialized Epilepsy Centers in the United States serves as the basis for the criteria used by NAEC to accredit level 3 and 4 epilepsy centers.
 NAEC accredits centers based on their expertise and capacity to provide specific services.
 The NAEC Board oversees the accreditation process and makes final determinations on accreditation decisions.

 The NAEC accreditation cycle runs from November through March 1.
 As part of the process, NAEC works with centers to identify and address any missing information from the center’s submission.
-Any centers that join NAEC after March are listed as “Applicants” in the NAEC Member Directory and will be able to complete the accreditation process during the next year’s cycle.
+Any centers that join NAEC after January will be able to complete the accreditation process during the next year’s cycle.